 Tannoy Monitor Gold 15″ Review

 Tannoy Monitor Gold 15″ (LSU/HF/15/8) were on my wish list since I discovered coaxial speakers and the theory behind putting two drivers on one axis.
 Couple of years ago I have become a lucky owner of these beautiful drivers.
 They were bought from London, from the first owner who in 1968 bought them in Lancaster enclosures.
 The gentleman used them in his private recording studio for couple of years during 70s.
-Afterwards, drivers were taken out of the enclosures, with an intention of building better enclosures.
+Afterwards, drivers were taken out of the enclosures, with an intention of building better ones.
 This has never happened, and for over 30 years these drivers were waiting for me in storage.

-When I first plugged in these monster drivers in hardly optimized test cabinets I was very impressed with their sound.
-And this was done using crossovers with old electrolytic capacitors.
-Many hours of soldering and even more hours of wood working after, and I was able to test these drivers with crossovers based on very good quality components and in heavy, sand filled, 25mm thick plywood, 210l bass reflex enclosures.
-More about building of these can be found in DIY section of this page.
+When I first plugged in these monster drivers housed in hardly optimized test cabinets I was very impressed with their sound.
+And this was while using crossovers with old electrolytic capacitors.
+Many hours of soldering and even more hours of wood working after, I was able to test these drivers with crossovers based on very good quality components and in heavy, sand filled, 25mm thick plywood, 210l bass reflex enclosures.
+More about building of these cabinets can be found in DIY section of this page.

 Frequency Response: 23 – 20,000Hz